City Visit: Oslo, part one – the Aker Brygge area and its marina

 The Navishamn

 The Navishamn is actually the marina for a club called the Navigationssällskapet (Navigation society).
 Guest berths become available when members leave their permanent berths to go out sailing or to occupy a summer berth further out in the archipelago.
-Their berths are then rented out to visiting boats.
-You can mail or call ahead to reserve a berth.
+Their berths are then rented out to visiting boats via the Dockspot site.

 View of the Navishamn